TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

 .. tip::

     Who already dealt with the model-view-controller-pattern will notice, that the controller has only a little amount of code.
-Extbase (and FLOW3) aim to the approach to have a slim controller.
+Extbase aims for the `slim controller` approach .
 The controller is exclusively responsible for the control of the process flow.
 Additional logic (especially business or domain logic) needs to be separated into classes in the subfolder :file:`Domain`.